 When a foreign business imports goods or performs other economic activities in the Netherlands, he must comply with the administrative obligations for Dutch VAT.
 This Value Added Tax (VAT), 21 percent for most goods, must be paid when you import goods into the Netherlands.

-The VAT can be redeemed from the Dutch Tax Authority (Belastingdienst in Dutch), but your company needs to be registered in the Netherlands to be able to do that.
+VAT can be reclaimed from the Dutch tax authorities, but your company must be registered in the Netherlands for this.

-Fiscal representation means that a company registered in the Netherlands acts as a representative of the importing foreign company when it comes to filing taxes and maintaining the administration of the VAT.
-A special permit is needed for representing foreign companies for tax purposes.
+Tax representation means that a company registered in the Netherlands acts as a representative of the importing foreign company, when it comes to the declaration and administration of VAT.
+A special permit is required to represent foreign companies.
 Customs Support Group has such a permit.

 What are the advantages?

-There are two types of fiscal representation: limited and general representation.
+- There are two types of tax representation: limited and general representation.

-If you would like to know more about fiscal representation and what kind of representation would be appropriate for your situation, then please contact one of our specialists.
-We are happy to be of assistance!
+If you would like to know more about tax representation and which form suits your company best, please contact one of our specialists.
+We are happy to assist you!